2-2-1 Smoked Baby Back Ribs

 Smoked Chex Mix

 Put a big bowl of it in front of me and it’ll be gone soon.
-Specially the bagel chips.
-Specially after they’ve been smoked.
+Especially the bagel chips after they’ve been smoked.

 Course Appetizer